Your guide to converting a shipping container into an office

 Make the most of your space

 Converting a shipping container into an office gives you more space.
 It’s exciting and fun.
-Remember, you have a blank box to make your own, whether you’re a homeowner or business.
+Remember, you have a blank box to make your own, whether you’re a homeowner or a business.
 However, designing your converted office container is difficult to get right.
 It’s all too easy to fill your new space with furniture and clutter.
 Before long, you’re back to square one!

 Here are some quick tips to make the most of your space: